 Guns in the wild west: regulated, with no fears about ripping the Constitution

-Sign on Front Street, Dodge City KA, 1878: “The Carrying of Firearms Strictly Forbidden”
+Sign on Front Street of Dodge City, 1878: “The Carrying of Firearms Strictly Forbidden”

 As shown in Myth-busting about gun use in the Wild West, the untamed late 19th century West was relatively peaceful — except for institutional violence (eg, against Indians, small farmers and ranchers, unions).
 Laws regulating gun possession helped make it so.
 The people who opened the frontier were not dumb, and didn’t want their streets running with blood.
 Nor were the citizens of Americans during the following century, in which many areas had strict gun controls.